 Lighting by room

 You use your living room for a range of activities like socialising and relaxing, so it requires a combo of lighting.

-- Overhead lighting, spotlights or a pendant light, will spread light around the room.
+- Overhead lighting, spotlights or a pendant ceiling light, spreads light around the room.

 - Table lamps and floor lamps create a relaxed atmosphere for lounging.